Multipass `exec` and shells

 How SSH parses commands

-Multipass executes the command after -- in the given instance as if there was no further shell in the middle (“as if” because the reality is a little more complicated).
+Multipass executes the command after -- in the given instance as if there was no further shell in the middle (this is a simplification, as the reality is a little more complicated).

 This is slightly different from what one would get with SSH.
-Consider the following command in bash:
+Consider the following command in a bash shell:

-With SSH, the whole command would need to be quoted.
+When using SSH, the entire command would need to be enclosed within quotes:

 bash: -c: line 1: syntax error near unexpected token `sys.argv'